Disability Tax Credit Eligibility for Blind Canadians

 Blindness denotes the condition of a total loss of vision with the inability to distinguish light from darkness in both eyes.
 In other words, blindness is the state of being unable to see.
 This is contrasted against vision impairment wherein one’s vision is less than perfect but can be correctable or improved through the use of glasses, contact lenses, medicine or surgical intervention.
 Currently, almost one million Canadians suffer from blindness for which there is no cure.
-In response, Canada has a Disability Tax Credit for Blindness available for those with this condition.
+In response, the Canadian Disability Tax Credit for Blindness available for those with this condition.

 What Causes Blindness?